Teacher-driven innovations to improve holistic education

 Schools2030 is supported by a visionary consortium of nine philanthropic partners.
 They combine their collective technical expertise and financial resources to promote and scale effective innovations for improving holistic learning outcomes at scale.

-The inaugural research projects cover a range of topics, including how environmental factors affect picture comprehension in early childhood in Kenya, and how different stakeholder perspectives on what is meant by ‘quality’ in education can affect learning outcomes in Tajikistan and Kyrgyzstan.
+The research projects cover a range of topics, including how environmental factors affect picture comprehension in early childhood in Kenya, and how different stakeholder perspectives on what is meant by ‘quality’ in education can affect learning outcomes in Tajikistan and Kyrgyzstan.
 Find out more.